 Bodybuilders often have protocols in place to prevent gynecomastia from occurring, such as running an AI (aromatase inhibitor), being Anastrozole (Arimidex) or Letrozole (Femara).
 Such medications prevent the conversion from testosterone to estrogen.

 Also SERMs (selective estrogen receptor modulators) may be taken, such as Tamoxifen (Nolvadex) during a cycle, to block estrogen-like effects directly in the breast tissue receptors.
 SERMs are more optimal than taking AI’s, in relation to cardiovascular health, with SERMs having no adverse effects on blood lipids (3).

 Steroid-users may also opt for less estrogenic steroids, in an attempt to avoid this visually unpleasant side effect.

-Some examples of hihgly estrogenic steroids are: anadrol, dianabol and testosterone.
+Some examples of highly estrogenic steroids are Anadrol, Dianabol and Testosterone.